 It is also impossible to heal everybody, as our bodies are so complex and even if our main disease is the same, the other underlying factors, conditions, genes, predispositions and so on, are different.
 The effects of manuka honey might also be different.
 Even skin conditions may react differently.

 But as a rule, because we need a reliable starting point, we look at what the majority of people have already experienced.
-And this majority, in the case on Comvita manuka honey, gives 4.4 stars out of 5, from 296 customers review, on Amazon.com.
-And 4.7 stars from 58 Amazon.co.uk reviews.
+And for Comvita manuka honey people have given a lot of stars in their reviews.
 This tells us a lot.

 And if you don’t like Comvita, still don’t give up on manuka honey.
 Other people that have been disappointed with the price and quantity, have discovered other brands of manuka honey, that fit their standards.
 Like Melora, or Tahi, or so many others that are UMF certified.
 Here is a list of certified UMF manuka honey producers.